Comparing Hempcrete To Other Building Materials

 Moreover, hempcrete regulates the temperature and humidity of buildings as well as absorbs a large amount of carbon dioxide due to its breathable nature.
 Being so lightweight and versatile in nature, this material can be considered the ideal alternative to traditional building materials.

 Hempcrete compared to Concrete

 Concrete is a mixture of rock, cement, sand, and water.
 It is the most widely used manmade material in the world.
 For every person on the planet, an estimate of more than a cubic yard of concrete is produced per year.
-Around 900 kg of carbon dioxide is emitted in the atmosphere for the fabrication of every ton of cement being used in concrete.
+Around 1,984 lbs (900 kg) of carbon dioxide is emitted in the atmosphere for the fabrication of every 2,000 lbs (1 ton) of cement being used in concrete.

 Cement is commonly made of calcium silicates.
-The process requires heating limestone and other ingredients at a temperature of 2,640 degree Fahrenheit.
+The process requires heating limestone and other ingredients at a temperature of 2,640 degree Fahrenheit (1,449 degree Celsius).
 This heating is done by burning fossil fuels, which is the 3rd largest source of greenhouse gas pollution in the United States as per the U.S. Environmental Protection Agency.

 Cement and concrete limit ground absorption of precipitation.
 This raises ambient temperature and reduces the growth of land, cutting off life in the underlying soil.

 Concrete emits large amount carbon in the atmosphere.
 Hempcrete absorbs large amounts of carbon dioxide.
 It is a porous material and has the ability to retain carbon dioxide and moisture in large quantities.

 Being three times more resistant than concrete, hempcrete buildings are also earthquake resistant.
 The material is low-density and resistant to cracking under movement, unlike traditional concrete which has a high density and not resistant to cracks as well.